 Federal Itemized Deduction - If you are filing a joint federal return and separate Delaware returns, the deductions must be determined as if each spouse had filed separate federal returns.
 If you are unable to specifically allocate deductions between spouses, prorate the deductions based on the ratio of your separate incomes to total joint income.

 Example: if one spouse earned 60% of the household income and other earns 40%, designate 60% of the deductions to the spouse earning 60% of the household income and 40% of the deductions to the spouse earning 40% of the household income.

 Note: You cannot deduct the cost of taking a bus or driving a car between your home and your regular place of work as an Itemized Deduction on Schedule A. You cannot deduct commuting expenses no matter how far your home is from your regular place of work.
 Do not enter motor vehicle title, realty transfer tax fees or transfer fees as other taxes.
 They do not qualify.

-Multiply the number of miles driven between January 1, 2013 and December 31, 2013 by $0.17 if you used your automobile to perform a voluntary service for a charitable organization.
+Charitable Mileage Deduction - Multiply the number of miles driven between January 1, 2015 and December 31, 2015 by $0.17 if you used your automobile to perform a voluntary service for a charitable organization.
 Enter this amount in the Charitable Mileage Deduction.